proglang/ldgv/OVERVIEW.md

 ## Getting Started

 1. The `README.md` file in the `ld-session-code` directory contains instructions to build the type checker.
 The easiest way is to use docker as described in the last paragraph.
 Producing the docker image takes on the order of 10 minutes on my machine.
-2. If you happen to have Agda 2.6.1.3 and version 1.6 of the standard library installed, then it's a matter of loading the file ... in the `formalization` directory into an emacs buffer and running the Agda type checker using C-C C-C. Otherwise, use `docker build -t formalization .` to create the image (this will take quite a while).
+2. If you happen to have Agda 2.6.1.3 and version 1.6 of the standard library installed, then it's a matter of loading the file ... in the `formalization` directory into an emacs buffer and running the Agda type checker using C-C C-C. Otherwise, use
+`docker build ./agda-docker -f Dockerfile -t agda-docker` to create the image (this will take quite a while).

 ## Step by Step Instructions